 - About Deakin

-Must be enrolled in H710 Master of Optometry
+Must be enrolled in D302 Bachelor of Vision Science/Master of Optometry or H710 Master of Optometry

-In this unit students will extend and reinforce their understanding of the physical and biomedical sciences underpinning optometric practice.
-Students will engage in problem-based learning cases drawn from common and more complex optometric conditions associated with developmental and refractive disorders of vision, ocular diseases and therapy and systemic disorders of vision.
-Lectures, practical and tutorials will be offered in support of the problem-based sessions.
-Students will also gain the competencies for optometric practice defined by the Optometry Council of Australia and New Zealand (OCANZ) including history-taking, patient examination, diagnosis, patient management and recording of clinical data.
-They will explore in detail legal and ethical issues and gain knowledge and skills in professional practice associated with the problem-based learning cases.
-Finally they will consider in detail the public and population health implications in identifying and managing the conditions presented in the cases.
+In this unit students will start to demonstrate their capacity to apply knowledge of the physical and biomedical sciences and the professional and business practices underpinning optometry in the clinical setting.
+Students will engage in problem-based learning cases drawn from more complex optometric conditions, associated with developmental and refractive disorders of vision, ocular disease and therapy and systemic disorders of vision.
+Classes, seminars, clinical laboratories and clinical placements will be offered in support of the problem-based sessions.
+Students will continue to gain the competencies for optometric practice, defined by the Optometry Council of Australia and New Zealand (OCANZ), across all aspects of ophthalmic examination and patient management, including: patient examination, diagnosis and management; optometric dispensing and business; and ethics, law and public health.
+Symposia will highlight topical issues in optometric practice.
+In this unit, students will examine their first patients under supervision, and gain their first experiences of designing a clinical research project and collecting data.

 Unit Fee Information